Ryan-the-hito/Raspberry/README.md

 In addition to clicking, Raspberry has also added double-click to the interface, which can be used to exit the interface, rename by double-clicking, and so on.

+The double-click function is quite an experimental feature after several weeks of testing.
+Feedbacks says they want a more traditional one just the same as the original Launchpad; thus, starting from v0.0.10, the original single-click way of interacting with the UI will replace the double-click way as the defult mode.
+If you prefer a double-click mode (which is more precise when controling the whole UI with only your keyboard), you may find a switch in the status menu on the top left side.

 https://github.com/user-attachments/assets/efa1de8d-48ad-4aec-996f-f4d6dcd7bbd3

 ### Right-click to group, add, remove, and rename applications, group management is efficient and convenient